All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How to start biohacking weight loss.
 A beginner's step-by-step guide to data-driven fat loss using nutrition science, metabolic testing, GLP-1 medications, and peptide therapy.

 Quick Answer: Start by getting baseline metabolic labs and a body composition scan.
-Then build your foundation: protein-first nutrition, resistance training, and sleep optimization.
+Then build your foundation: protein-first nutrition, resistance training, and sleep improvement.
 Add data tools like a CGM for personalization.
 If lifestyle changes alone are insufficient, work with a physician to explore GLP-1 medications and peptide support.
 Start simple, measure everything, and build complexity over time.

 The Science: Why Most People Start Wrong